emrecanduran/SAS-Enterprise-Miner-Wonderful-Wines-Of-The-World-Predictive-Modeling/README.md

 ## Results

-Decision Tree, Nominal Target Criterion: Entropy with Maximum Branch: 3, is selected as the best model.
+Neural Network, Number of Hidden Units 10, is selected as the best model.